 IDrive’s is a very useful service that’s geared more towards backup, rather than being an all-in-one cloud storage service.
 Still, its top-notch external hard drive handling capabilities have managed to put it on our top five list.

+ElephantDrive is a decent cloud storage and online backup service, that can backup multiple computers and NAS devices as well.
 People new to cloud storage, cloud backup and file syncing should consider using ElephantDrive, because it’s simple-to-use and comes with NAS backup as well.

 Multiple computer owners should be pretty happy too, because ElephantDrive can sync files across multiple machines, utilizing the combination of cloud backup and file synchronization; allowing us to keep everything under control using one service.

-Why We Like it
+Other Reasons Why We Like ElephantDrive

 Your ElephantDrive account can get mapped to a hard drive, which shows up as a new lettered drive and provides access to files directly from the HDD.